Cloudxtreme/DDPS-db2dps/README.md

+# DeiC Distributed Denial of Service Attack Prevention System, DDPS

+For an overview see [DDPS-documentation](https://github.com/deic-dk/DDPS-documentation).

-# Administrating Database Rules, and fastnetmon instances
+## Administrating Database Rules, and fastnetmon instances

 The following describes the installation of the  _database host_ and the daemons for rule- and fastnetmon administration.